 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

 This leaflet has been produced to give you general information about your child’s condition.
 Most of your questions should be answered by this leaflet .
-It is not intended to replace the discussion between your child’s doctor and you, but may act as a starting point for discussion.
+It is not intended to replace the discussion between you and your child’s doctor, but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for your child.

 Nearly all swallowed objects will pass through the digestive system without causing any harm, including those with sharp edges.